Updated June 4, 2021

-Floods are the single most common natural disaster in the United States.
+Did you know that floods are the single most common natural disaster in the United States?

 In fact, 90 percent of all the nation’s natural disasters include flooding.
 Yet the typical homeowners insurance or renters insurance policy doesn’t include flood coverage.
 That’s why it can be a good idea to purchase flood insurance, regardless of whether you live in a high-risk flood zone.

 Insurify can help you find the right homeowners insurance package for your needs and budget.
-Compare quotes from several American insurance companies—and even unlock discounts—before you even start thinking about flood insurance.
+Compare homeowners quotes from several American companies—and even unlock discounts—before you even start thinking about flood insurance.

 The typical flood insurance policy covers up to $250,000 of physical damage to the home and up to $100,000 for the personal possessions inside the home.
 However, be aware that while the home coverage is calculated on a replacement cost basis, the personal possession coverage is calculated on an actual cost value basis.